Buildings and Constructions Inspection, can be carried out on existing structures, according to EU standards and National Requirements.

 - Detect slab leaks.

 - Magnet scanners: Magnet scanners’ function is based on the interaction of the reinforcement bars and a low frequency electromagnetic field.
+The detection depth is up to 40 cm.
 The method is applied to:

 - Detect reinforcement bars.

 - Eddy Current Testing: The steel is exposed to electric current.
 Defects such as cracks disrupt the path of eddy currents and weaken their strength, allowing for their detection.
 The detection depth is up to 10 cm.
 The interpretation of these changes gives information about:

 - The imperfections and surface cracks on the steel.

 - Pulse Response Analysis: The steel is exposed to AC current.
 The current’s frequency is alternating between low and high values and the results are interpreted with an advanced & inovative system.
 The detection depth range is up to 10 cm or more.
 It is applied to:

 - Estimate the reinforcement bars’ corrosion rate.